LauraEmms/HOMEWORK---LAURA/README.md

 team discussions about the priority of tasks for the upcoming sprint.
 <br>

-b) Removing blockers: the Scrum Master helps the team by mitigating and eliminating internal andexternal blockers through implementing process or workflow improvements.
+b) Removing blockers: the Scrum Master helps the team by mitigating and eliminating internal and external blockers through implementing process or workflow improvements.
 <br>
 <br>